Dry Eye Treatment

 The puncta is the small opening found on the edge of the upper and lower eyelids next to the nose.
 Tears drain out of the eye through the puncta into the nose, this is why your nose runs when you cry.
 If you aren’t producing enough tears then you don’t want the tears that you are producing to be drained away.
 Punctal occlusion is a painless treatment option that is performed in the office, taking only a couple of minutes.

 The MiBoFlo Thermoflo®

 The MiBoFlo Thermoflo® is a therapeutic device providing an alternative therapy for dry eyes.
 It uses a proprietary thermoelectric heat pump to help maximize liquefaction of meibum, thus improving the preservation and function of the evaporative component of the tear film.
-This therapy is aimed at improving function of the meibomian component of the tear film.
+This therapy is aimed at improving the function of the meibomian component of the tear film.

-The thermo control operates within a plus or minus 3% variance to maintain an effective treatment temperature of 108 degrees.
+The Thermo control operates within a plus or minus 3% variance to maintain an effective treatment temperature of 108 degrees.
 The MiBoFlo has an adjustable timer allowing for the versatility to treat various levels of dry eye.

 The MiBoFlo device is constructed from quality components and manufactured in the U.S.